Kartaverse/Reactor-Standalone/Install.md

 ![Content folder](Images/Reactor-Content-Folder.png)

-With Reactor Standalone v4, Fusion settings will have the "Reactor:" PathMap folder entry created so it points to the content stored your user account's home folder at:
+Inside of Fusion, the "Reactor:" PathMap folder entry has been updated compared to prior Reactor releases, so it now points to the content that is stored your user account's home folder at:

 `$HOME/Reactor/`